Trehinos/Thor/README.md

 ### Web vendors (not included)

-These vendors only have to be installed if you want to use Thor to build a web application **AND** you use the pre-developed views.
+> These vendors only have to be installed if you want to use Thor to build a web application **AND**
+> you use the pre-developed views.
-Feel free to use your own dependencies if you don't use Thor's pre-developed views.
+> Feel free to use your own libraries/vendors if you don't use Thor's pre-developed views.

 * [JQuery 3.6.0](https://code.jquery.com/jquery-3.5.1.min.js)
 * [Bootstrap 5.1.3](https://getbootstrap.com/docs/5.1/getting-started/download/)